vismaysur/x86-hypervisor/README.md

 insmod build/vhost_console.ko
 ```

-Note: you made need to boot a custom Linux kernel in QEMU with module loading enabled for development purposes.
+Note: you may need to boot a custom Linux kernel in QEMU with module loading enabled for development purposes.
 Loading custom kernel modules isn't always straightforward on modern systems with security features enabled (definitely do not find a way to load this module into your kernel, it is not production ready).

 ### Usage